Enemy of the people: Nazi Germany

 Regarding the Nazi plan to relocate all Jews to Madagascar, the Nazi tabloid Der Stürmer wrote that "The Jews don't want to go to Madagascar – They cannot bear the climate.
 Jews are pests and disseminators of diseases.
 In whatever country they settle and spread themselves out, they produce the same effects as are produced in the human body by germs. ...
 In former times sane people and sane leaders of the peoples made short shrift of enemies of the people.
 They had them either expelled or killed."

+Venezuela

+During the presidency of Hugo Chávez, the term "enemy of the people" was used against political opponents and critics of his government, particularly private media organizations.
+In 2001, the United States Department of State reported that Chávez had repeatedly singled out media owners and editors, sometimes calling them "enemies of the revolution" or "enemies of the people".
+Human Rights Watch similarly reported that, following the 2002 coup attempt, Chávez and his supporters adopted an increasingly adversarial approach toward private media, with Chávez describing media critics as "fascists", "terrorists", "enemies of the people" and other derogatory terms.

+In a 9 May 2004 broadcast of Aló Presidente, Chávez said that the owners of several private television networks, including Venevisión, Globovisión and RCTV, could be declared "enemies of the people of Venezuela", accusing them of supporting a coup, terrorism and destabilization.
+Chávez also used the expression more broadly in political disputes, referring to opponents within the political system as "enemies of the people" and "enemies of the revolution".

 Russia

 The term returned to post-Soviet Russia in the late 2000s with a number of nationalist and pro-government politicians (most notably Ramzan Kadyrov) calling for restoration of the Soviet approach to the "enemies of the people" defined as all non-system opposition.

 On 28 December 2022, Dmitry Medvedev, Deputy Secretary of the Security Council of Russia, said that Russians who fled Russia after the invasion of Ukraine and are opposed to the war should be labeled "enemies of society" and barred from returning to Russia.